gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP Association Restart are transported within DTLS in SCTP.

-The transport of INIT, INIT-ACK COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated.
+The transport of INIT, INIT-ACK COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated and the SCTP statemachine after having reached ESTABLISHED state moves automatically to PROTECTED state.

 A restarted SCTP Association SHALL use the Restart Key, for User Traffic until a new traffic DTLS Key will be available.